Free New Mexico Power of Attorney Forms | PDF – Word

 Immunity for attending physician

-If the health care provider complies with the generally accepted health care policies, he/she is immune to sanctions for any unprofessional conduct.
+If the health care provider complies with the generally accepted health care policies, they are immune to sanctions for any unprofessional conduct.

 • Authority: (N. M. S. A. 1978, § 45-5B-201).
 An agent may act on behalf of the principal and exercise the authority granted by the document.